-Brag Tags are mini versions similar to certificates.
-Brag Tags are given out at various times of the year to celebrate school events and to recognize achievements along the way.
+Reward Tags are mini versions similar to certificates.
+Reward Tags are given out at various times of the year to celebrate school events and to recognize achievements along the way.
 They are small and kept together on a chain necklace or binder ring.
 Classes may hang their tags together as a symbol of pride.
 Children love to collect them and to see their collections at the end of the year.

 COST: You will need white cardstock or colored paper, a printer, laminator, a heavy-duty paper trimmer, a box with drawers or display shelf to house the tags, and chains or binder rings to hold the tags.
 Once you have your supplies ready to go, the excitement can begin!
 Consequently, kids will feel so special as their collections grow!

 Upon deciding which type of reward to use, click one or both of the images below to grab your free reward coupons, Reward Tags, and certificates!